If you’re travelling with toiletries in your hand luggage there are a few things you need to know.

 If you can, it’s so much easier to travel with solid toiletries.
 They’re better for the environment too as there’s no plastic packaging.
 There are so many solid toiletries available these days.

 I like to use a solid shampoo, solid soap and solid shaving cream.

 I haven’t found a great solid conditioner and solid toothpaste is disgusting so avoid that!

-- For Normal hair, Highly nourishing shampoo, easy to lather and fast rinse formula
+- Highly nourishing shampoo, easy to lather and fast rinse FORMULA

 - Totally plastic free solid shampoo & condtioner 2in1, saving 2 plastic bottles per bar | 100% recyclable packaging